erhant/zkAargon/README.md

 After proving all boxes, we must prove that their connections are correct; that is, the `out` laser of a box must be `in` to another box.

+It should also be noted that the lasers within the game are computed again for each change in the board.
+They are computed for one last time at the submission step.
+The algorithm starts from the **Source** box (described below) and propagates the laser until the end.
+We then convert these to provable `Bool` values for the contract transaction data.

 ### Proving the Items

 The player is given a set of items to play with, and the proof must adhere to this inventory.
 To prove this, the number of total items are hashed at the start.
 This assumes that all items MUST be used from the inventory to solve the puzzle, admittely a drawback for the gaming experience.